You’ve decided to sell your home.

 If you want to negotiate with the buyer, you do so by sending them a counter offer.

 Here’s how to counter offer when selling a house:

 The first thing you’ll need to do is accept the buyer’s offer and make it subject to your counter offer.

 You’ll do this by checking a box on the buyer’s offer contract that states this.

 It looks like this:

-You can negotiate anything that the buyer included in their offer.
+You can counter the purchase price or anything else the buyer included in their offer.

-For example, let’s say you received an offer for the following price and terms:
+For example, let’s say you received an offer with the following price and terms:

 - $1,100,000 purchase price